thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 SW2 secondary root now takes over as the VLAN 10 RSTP root core switch, changing all interfaces to designated / forwarding.

-Convergence occurred rapidly (sub-second to a few seconds)

 No switching loops were introduced

 Network connectivity was maintained